Bladder Irritants: 10 Foods & Drinks to Avoid for a Happy Bladder

 This can be one of the most challenging lifestyle changes to make for some people, but we had to get to the areas to avoid at some point.
 Foods and drinks high in caffeine often act as diuretics, which encourage the release of water in urine, meaning you'll have increased urges to visit the bathroom.

-Caffeine is on the list of known bladder irritants, so it’s crucial that you cut this lovely drink out of your diet if you're having bladder problems.
-Going cold turkey on all caffeine can be rough – go for minor changes at first such as swapping your afternoon coffee with an herbal tea.
-Also, be sure to avoid all caffeine after 7 p.m., which will help limit the urge to get up at night to visit the bathroom.
+Caffeine is on the list of known bladder irritants, so it's crucial that you cut this lovely drink out of your diet if you're having bladder problems.
+Going cold turkey on all caffeine can be rough – go for minor changes at first, such as swapping your afternoon coffee with an herbal tea.
+Also, avoid all caffeine after 7 p.m., which will help limit the urge to get up at night to visit the bathroom.

 8. Go Easy on the Alcohol